Jake0826/convolutional_neural_network_from_scratch/README.md

 ## Results

-In the notebooks in the `models/` directory, I achieve nearly identical accuracy compared to PyTorch implementations on both the spiral dataset and Fashion-MNIST, validating that the custom implementation is mathematically correct.
+In the notebooks in the `models/` directory, I achieve nearly identical accuracy compared to PyTorch implementations on both the spiral dataset (NN) and Fashion-MNIST (CNN), validating that the custom implementation is mathematically correct.

 ## Installation
 ```bash